tolmamal/weather-app/README.md

 ## URL ##
-You can visit the website here [a link](https://flamboyant-leavitt-b6c856.netlify.com)
+You can visit the website here [link](https://flamboyant-leavitt-b6c856.netlify.com)